 - Completion of Forest Academy course entitled “Health Related Fitness”

 students are strongly recommended to participate in four hours of

 dynamic physical activity each week and to request a fitness assessment

 General Assessment Tests

 General Assessment tests are administered by the Course Evaluation Department to measure each student's overall progress.
 These tests are required both upon entry to the University and during the Senior Capstone course.

-Placement tests are administered at the beginning of each semester to determine which courses the students needs to enroll in to satisfy their Composition and Mathematics requirements.
+Placement tests are administered at the beginning of each semester to determine which courses students need to enroll in to satisfy their Composition and Mathematics requirements.
 (If a student wishes to use his or her standing in a math placement test to satisfy the prerequisite for a course, that course must be taken within a year of the test.
 Otherwise, the test will need to be taken and passed at that level again.)